 Bloc – Artisan Cheese Delivered To YOur Door

 Laura Devine has always loved cheese.
 When put on furlough during Lockdown1 in April 2020, she started thinking about a business where she delivered delicious cheeses to other cheese lovers.
 Bloc was born.
-What was to be a fun thing to keep her busy during the pandemic is turning into a business that will see her into the new ‘normal’.
+She started with a Father’s Day box and was blown away by the response.
+At a time when people couldn’t go out, delivering boxes of unusual cheeses really worked.
+Now that things are back to ‘live before Covid’ the business model has adapted and grown into catering for births, marriages and funerals, and a whole lot more.
 Folkelife caught up with Laura to find out more about cheese.

 “I’ve lived in Folkestone all my life.
 I’ve also always been in sales, starting in Saga and then onto selling the most luxurious of item – sewage pipes – in the construction industry!
 When I was furloughed in April 2020 it gave me an opportunity.
 I love cheese far to much really, and had been looking around at what others were doing in terms of delivering good cheese selections for weddings, parties and so on.”